Write to your representative in Parliament today

 As incredulous as it may first appear, many twenty-first-century people blame their misfortune on witches, just like people did in the early modern period.
 Child protection statistics from 2017/18 show councils dealt with an average of thirty cases of CALFB per week, which was an increase on the previous year.

-By pardoning our historic witches – acknowledging that there was and is no justice or justification in abusing and executing people based on this type of unprovable belief – our government can send a powerful, educational message to would-be perpetrators and cultures who promote this barbaric abuse of innocent children.
+By pardoning our historic witches – acknowledging that there was and is no justice or justification in abusing and executing people based on this type of unprovable belief – our Government can send a powerful, educational message to would-be perpetrators and cultures who promote this barbaric abuse of innocent children: belief is not justification for abuse.

 Join The Community